Written by Nellie Griffin

 Sensor Technology

-Perhaps the most significant development in physical therapy technology in recent years has been sensors.
+Perhaps the most significant development in new technology in physical therapy in recent years has been sensors.
 Small and discrete, these sensors can easily be placed in a variety of high-impact areas, allowing physical therapists to harvest biometric data and create improved health results.

 Physical therapists use sensor technology in a variety of creative ways, such as placing a sensor in a patient's sock to evaluate foot contact or embedding a sensor in clothing to collect data that can be used to help prevent future injury.